finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

 ```

 Note that Lucene document id is not the same as Solr document id.
-Next, to get the Solr document ids, which we will use for recommendation scores, we need to do a index lookup per document. ```java searcher.doc(luceneDocumentId, <Set of fields to obtain>)``` is one of the more costly operations in this plugin.
+Next, to get the Solr document ids, which we will use for recommendation scores, we need to do a index/document cache lookup per document. ```java searcher.doc(luceneDocumentId, <Set of fields to obtain>)``` is one of the more costly operations in this plugin.
-In FINN.no's case we have a relatively small index (up to 1,3 million documents / 4GB), so it should be mostly memory lookups.
+In FINN.no's case we have a relatively small index (up to 1,3 million documents / 4GB), we should be able to tune the document cache, which at te moment has a bad hit rate.

 ```java
 private static List<ScoredAd> getInitialSearchDocs(ResponseBuilder rb,